 The Nebraska 4-H Video Cat Showmanship Contest provides youth an opportunity to showcase their knowledge and skills they have developed in their 4-H cat project.
 The contest is open to youth ages 10-18 who are enrolled in the cat project.
 Youth should thoroughly review the rules and regulations below before participating.
 Videos will be recorded by Extension staff and at youth's local Extension office.
 The local Extension office will then submit youth's entry including the video recording and Cat Vaccination Form.
-Entries must be recieved in the state office by 5:00 pm on August 10, 2017.
+Entries are due 5:00 p.m., August 10, 2018, and will be accepted between June 1 and August 10.
 To schedule a time to record your presentation and submit your entry, please contact your local Extension office.

 Intermediate: 10-13 years of age before January 1 of the current year